Skip to main content

 These were similar discoveries elsewhere in the Arbury district.

-Somewhere a couple of miles away can be termed 'Arbury' by our council rulers, but the area closest to the earthwork, the Arbury Meadows, is named after a tiny farm somewhere else?
+Somewhere a couple of miles away can be termed 'Arbury' by the council, but the area closest to the earthwork, the Arbury Meadows, Furlongs and Corner, are named after a tiny farm somewhere else?

 Bonkers.